nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 In the **hello_world** project directory there are two files:

 * Gadget config -
-* blink-leds.sh - example 'Hello World' script.
+* blink-leds.sh - example 'hello world' script.

 ![ls files in project dir](images/twofiles.gif)

-To edit the example, "blink-leds", use the Nano command-line editor:
+To edit the 'hello world' script , use the Nano command-line editor:

 ```shell
 nano blink-leds